let's kick it

 Fair Oaks, CA 95628

 P.S.
+Please put me on your mailing list for future projects.
 Also, in the liner notes you mentioned several other projects.
 They are Blazing The West (Pinecastle 2003), Ultimate Banjo Compilation (Pinecastle), & Evolultion on Bones Records.
 If they are available I know my listeners would love to hear them!!

 Ross Nickerson is not a household name in bluegrass – but he’s a very good banjo picker.
 It doesn’t take much listening to recognize someone who is a master of the instrument.
 A quick tour of his website shows a previous affiliation with Pinecastle Records and appearances at workshops around the world.
 He’s produced a library full of instructional books and DVDs and appears on the east coast with The Fast Brothers.